 During AY 16-17, you had two students whom you supervised in your lab or another creative activity.
 Rather than creating two records, one for each student, you can capture both students and their projects or work in one record.

 The student information box is what's called a dynamic sub-answer or DSA field, and you'll find versions of a DSA on the all scholarships screens (where you can add Mercer related colleagues), scheduled teaching, and university service.
-On screens where you'd like to add Mercer colleagues as collaborators, you select her/him from a dropdown menu, as seen in the example below:
+On screens where you'd like to add Mercer colleagues as collaborators, you select them from a dropdown menu, as seen in the example below:

 If your colleague publishes or presents under a different name, you will need to update the name in the name fields, as seen here: